VoltDB/app-fastdata/README.md

 3. Open a web browser to http://hostname:8081

+4. Run the `updatemodel.sh` script on the Vertica machine to run the K-means clustering algorithm on the data in Vertica.
+You can run this command periodically to update the cluster model in VoltDB.
+    ```bash
+    /tmp/vertica/updatemodel.sh
+    ```

-4. To stop the demo:
+5. To stop the demo:

 Stop the client (if it hasn't already completed) by pressing Ctrl-C